devnw/atomizer/README.md

 Atomizer exports a method called `Events` which returns an `go.devnw.com/events.EventStream` and `Errors` which returns an `go.devnw.com/events.ErrorStream`.
-When you call either of these methods utilize an internal channel within the `go.devnw.com/event` package which then **MUST** be monitored for events/errors or it will block processing.
+When you call either of these methods with a buffer of 0 they utilize an internal channel within the `go.devnw.com/event` package which then **MUST** be monitored for events/errors or it will block processing.

-The purpose of these methods are to allow for implementations to monitor events occurring inside of Atomizer.
+The purpose of these methods is to allow for users to monitor events occurring inside of Atomizer.
 Because these use channels either pass a buffer value to the method or handle the channel in a `go` routine to keep it from blocking your application.